-Mooring can be simple or complicated depending on many factors such as the type and layout of pier, size and design of the vessel, range of tide, expected weather forecast, speed of the current, and the movement of passing ships.
+Mooring can be simple or complicated depending on many factors such as the type and layout of the pier, size and design of the vessel, tidal range, weather forecast, currents, and the movement of passing ships.

-Understanding these basic elements help you formulate the type of mooring arrangement you will use, as well as recognize the potential hazards.
+Understanding these basic elements helps you formulate the type of mooring arrangement you will use, as well as recognize the potential hazards.